 \section{Abstract}

 We study the scattering resonances arising from multiple $h$-dependent Dirac delta functions on the real line in the semiclassical regime $h \rightarrow 0$.
 We focus on resonances lying in strings along curves of the form $\Im z \sim -\gamma h\log(1/h)$ and find that resonances along such strings exist if and only if $\gamma$ is a slope of a Newton polygon we construct from the parameters.
 Furthermore, the set of these $\gamma$ corresponds to a complete and disjoint partitioning of a line segment with delta functions at interval endpoints.
 Hence, there are at most $N-1$ strings of resonances from $N$ delta functions, improving a bound from (Datchev, Marzuola, \& Wunsch 2023).
 Lastly, we identify a `dominant pair' of delta functions in the sense that they correspond to the longest-living string of resonances, this string is the only one of logarithmic shape with respect to $\Re z$, and no delta functions between them can contribute to strings of resonances.
-The simple properties of delta functions permit elementary proofs, requiring just undergraduate analysis and linear algebra.
+The simple properties of delta functions permit elementary proofs, and we provide many visual examples to demonstrate the results.